Clean intelligent energy networks

 - transport biofuels.

-The Clean Energy Research Group is also committed to working closely with industry.
+The Clean Intelligent Energy Networks Research Group is also committed to working closely with industry.
 Many leading Australian companies support several of our chairs, centres and laboratories in this area including:

 - ABB Technology Centre